liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 ### Devices:
 #### Sensor system:
 * **Accelerometer**:
-	* Installed on the bike and connected with the on bike Raspberry Pi.
+	* Installed on the bike and connected with the on bike Arduino.
-	* Function: provide anti-thief function, and trigger the siren when bike is moved.
+	* Function: provide anti-thief function, give information to the Arduino about the current posture of the bike.
 * **Gas concentration sensor**:
-	* Installed on the bike and connected with the on bike Raspberry Pi.
+	* Installed on the bike and connected with the on bike Arduino.
 	* Function: detect the concentration level of pollution gas.
 #### Actuator system:
 * **Bluetooth module**:
-	* Installed on the bike and connected with the on bike Raspberry Pi.
+	* Installed on the bike and connected with the on bike Arduino.
 	* Function: exchange data and command with the smart phone.
 * **Smart lock**:
-	* Composed of a common lock and a motor to drive the lock, Installed on the bike and connected with the on bike Raspberry Pi.
+	* Composed of a common lock and a motor to drive the lock, Installed on the bike and connected with the on bike Arduino.
 	* Function: lock the bike.
-* **Siren**:
-	* Installed on the bike and connected with the on bike Raspberry Pi.
-	* Function: make some noise to get attention.

 #### Supporting system
 * **Bike**
 	* Normal city bike.
-	* Function: holder for the Pi and all the sensor.
+	* Function: holder for the Arduino and all the sensor.
 * **Battery**
 	* Power bank installed on the bike
 	* Function: power the on bike circuit.
 ### User interface
+* **Siren**:
+	* Installed on the bike and connected with the on bike Arduino.
+	* Function: Give a warning when the bike is being moved when it is locked.
+* **LEDs**:
+    * Installed on the handle of the bike and connected with the on bike Arduino.
+    * Function: Give warnings when the polution in the air is too high.
+* **Smart Phone**:
    The smart phone works both as a computational node but also as an user interface.

 ## Software architecture